 Meetings are held the second Monday of each month in the meeting room at the North Ridgeville Branch of the Lorain Public Library, 35700 Bainbridge Road, North Ridgeville, Ohio 44039, 440-327-8326.
 Social Time: 6:30 pm; the general meeting and program begins at 7:00 pm.
 Exceptions such as field trips, picnics and other activities will be announced in advance here and in the Lorain County Researcher.
-Check back to this link often so that you might plan your calendar for attendance of our meetings!!
+Check back to this link often so that you can plan your calendar for attendance at our meetings!

 For more information on joining our virtual meetings, please email:

 along with a few facts about the picture.
 Norm will display your picture along with your facts, and will then analyze the photo for hidden details that you may not have noticed, clues that can give you valuable insight into your ancestors.
 You do not have to submit a photo to participate in the meeting.